 Membership paperwork and payments are due for all teams by January 31.
 If your team intends to compete for post-season qualification at regional contests, your membership must be received and confirmed by the Wednesday immediately prior to the contest in which you receive the qualifying score or you will not be eligible to accept the qualification from that contest.
-Team membership status may be verified at any time by visiting www.idta.org/team.
-Answers to frequently asked membership questions are also available at www.idta.org/team.
+Team membership status may be verified HERE.

 Nothing actually happens!
 The Floor Judge will try to explain any penalties that were assessed if the coach stops to sign the penalty sheet after the performance.
 Most Floor Judges try to remember and will try to explain later on; however, if it is a large contest, this may be impossible!
 There is no penalty for not signing the penalty sheet, HOWEVER if a coach does not sign the penalty sheet then he/she would not be eligible to appeal any penalty.

 Contact the coach of the host school.
-Refer to the IDTA Contest Schedule at www.idta.org/contest-schedule for contact information.
+Refer to the IDTA Contest Schedule for contact information.

 All IDTA competitors must use music on a CD/mp3 player.
 All music is to be checked by the team coach for appropriate language; each team is held responsible for the suitability of its musical selections.
 Only one (1) track of music is to appear on the CD/mp3 player.
 A team representative must start the music.
 It is suggested that two (2) copies of each piece of music be brought to the music table.
 All music must comply with copyright laws.
-Proper documentation (IDTA Music Compliance Form and music receipts) must be received by President Michelle Deets prior to attending your first IDTA competition.
-If a team does not have the required paperwork submitted and approved, they will be given the option to perform the routine to verbal counts.
-If a team does not have the required paperwork submitted and chooses not to perform the routine to verbal counts, the team will not be allowed to take the floor.
-For further information on legal music clarification, visit https://www.idta.org/music-compliance.
+For further information on legal music clarification, click HERE.